AmiditeX/QtCpp-Random-Bitmap-Generator/README.md

 - linearCongruentialTimestamp : same except it only changes the seed once every second
 - linearCongruentialMillistamp : same except it changes the seed once every millisecond

 # Download the project

-This project was compiled with MinGW 32bits using Qt Creator.
-It is available under the MIT licence.
+This project was compiled with MinGW 32 bits using Qt Creator.
+It uses the Qt library and is available under the MIT licence.
-A precompiled version is available at: https://sourceforge.net/projec/randombitmapgenerator
+A precompiled version is available at: https://sourceforge.net/projects/randombitmapgenerator/

 # Screenshots

 Once generated, the bitmap will appear on the right of the GUI:

 Bitmap generated with apropriate settings, no visible patterns, good randomness.

 ![alt text](https://i.imgur.com/DIza5Mu.png)

 Bitmap generated with inapropriate settings, clearly a pattern is visible.

 ![alt text](https://i.imgur.com/SY5ng1O.png)

 # Building it yourself